claytonraymond2004/connect_s3/README.md

-# connect_elasticsearch
+# connect_s3

-Forescout EyeExtend Connect app for Elastic
+Forescout EyeExtend Connect app for Amazon AWS S3

+This appl allows one to send host information from Forescout to an Amazon AWS S3 bucket

 ## Allow unsigned app install on Forescout